laurentperrinet/laurentperrinet.github.io/content/publication/ladret-21-sfn/index.md

+---
----abstract: The primary visual cortex (V1) processes complex mixtures of orientations to build neural representations of our everyday visual environment.
+abstract: The primary visual cortex (V1) processes complex mixtures of orientations to build neural representations of our everyday visual environment.
 It remains unclear how V1 adapts to the highly volatile distributions of orientations found in natural images.
 We used naturalistic stimuli and measured the response of V1 neurons to